UGG (brand): History

+In March 2025, a UGG ad featuring NewJeans member Hanni drew criticism in China for featuring sexually suggestive imagery and objectifying women.

 In popular culture

 UGG-branded sheepskin boots have been a style staple since they first appeared on Oprah Winfrey's show in her second edition of "Oprah's Favorite Things" on November 24, 2003, in which she purchased over 350 shoes for her staff and audience.
-The boots gained a large celebrity following and were frequently seen on notable people such as Kate Upton, Blake Lively, Kate Hudson, Cameron Diaz, Jennifer Lopez, Leonardo DiCaprio, The Rolling Stones guitarist Ronnie Wood, and Sarah Jessica Parker as Carrie Bradshaw on Sex and the City.
+The boots gained a large celebrity following and were frequently seen on notable people such as Kate Upton, Blake Lively, Kate Hudson, Cameron Diaz, Jennifer Lopez, Leonardo DiCaprio, the Rolling Stones guitarist Ronnie Wood, and Sarah Jessica Parker as Carrie Bradshaw on Sex and the City.
 This exposure led to immense growth in the UGG's popularity and recognizability.

-In 2013, various Vogue editors wrote about wearing an owning UGG-branded sheepskin boots and fashion figures Alexa Chung and André Leon Talley gave testimonials about their UGG-branded sheepskin boots.
+In 2013, various Vogue editors wrote about wearing and owning UGG-branded sheepskin boots and fashion figures Alexa Chung and André Leon Talley gave testimonials about their UGG-branded sheepskin boots.

-In 2025, UGG collaborated with Italian boutique Nugnes on the 'PeakMod' crochet workshop in Trani, Italy, highlighting sustainable textile practices."